From Mono- to Hexa-Interstitials: Computational Insights into Carbon Defects in Diamond: Results and discussion

 For the mono-interstitial, both configurations can exist in positive and negative charge states.
 In the neutral charge state, configurations \mono{a} and \mono{b} have formation energies of 11.7 and 14.1 eV, respectively.
 Although p-type or n-type doping shifts the Fermi level and thus can modify the preferred charge state, we find that the neutral defect remains thermodynamically stable over a wide range, indicating that it is not easily ionized under typical conditions.
 Generally, defect charging lowers the formation energy when electron exchange with the Fermi reservoir allows the defect to relax into a lower-energy electronic and structural configuration.

 For the di-interstitial complexes, configuration \di{a} is stable only in neutral and positive charge states, indicating that it has no empty defect level in the band gap that could accommodate an additional electron.
 In the neutral state, configurations \di{a}, \di{b}, and \di{c} have formation energies of 8.2, 8.6, and 8.9 eV per interstitial, respectively.
 By contrast, configurations \di{b} and \di{c} are stable in positive, neutral, and negative charge states.
-At low and high Fermi-level energies, the positively and negatively charged states of the \di{b} defect, respectively, are the most stable among the di-interstitial configurations considered, consistent with previous findings~\cite{Goss2001PRB}.
+At low and high Fermi-level energies, the positively and negatively charged states of the \di{b} defect, respectively, are the most stable among the di-interstitial configurations considered, consistent with previous findings~\cite{Goss2001PRB}. \chg{We note that these defects are photostable under visible illumination only in the neutral charge state: both the positive and negative charge states are photo-converted to neutral via single-photon absorption for photon energies above 1.4~eV.
+Consequently, the assignment of the positively charged \di{b} defect to the 3H optical center proposed in Ref.~\cite{Goss2001PRB}, which is excited in the blue, is no longer supported.}

 All tri-interstitial defects are found to be stable only in the neutral charge state.
 The calculated formation energies per interstitial are 5.96, 6.44, 6.47, 6.94, and 7.12 eV for configurations \tri{a}, \tri{b}, \tri{c}, \tri{d}, and \tri{e}, respectively.
 The absence of stable charged states indicates that these complexes do not introduce partially filled defect levels within the band gap, i.e., no dangling-bond-derived states are present.
 Consequently, no charge-transition levels appear in the gap.
 If all defect-related electronic states lie deep below the valence band maximum or high above the conduction band minimum, they remain inactive within the accessible Fermi level range.
 This implies that the tri-interstitial defects cannot be ionized and thus remain electronically neutral irrespective of p-type or n-type doping.